 Keep in mind that online master's degree students are eligible to receive financial assistance through FAFSA.
 FAFSA offers loans for those who qualify.
 Some colleges also offer work study, internships, grants, and scholarships to those who qualify.

 In reputable online degree programs, instructors are held to the same high standards as they are at traditional colleges and universities.
 The quality of a school's faculty is a good assessment of the program.
 Consider the following:

 - Have they held a career in the field of school counseling?

 - Have any of the instructors pursued their own research?

 - Do faculty and staff collaborate with campus partners such as schools, adult centers, or other colleges?

 Pursuing a Master's Degree in School Counseling enables successful students to expand their scope of theoretical knowledge regarding psychology as well as practical counseling skills in an educational setting.
 Master's students will be provided with dedicated environments in which to hone their fundamental counseling skills.
 While programs do vary from institution to institution, most school counseling master's programs consist of the following studies:

-- Survey course regarding major theories of counselling in the educational context
+- Survey course regarding major theories of counseling in the educational context

 - Practical skills for a group counseling dynamic